margvo/margvo.github.io/_posts/blog/2016-11-14-my-reflections.markdown

 Open Graph is a protocol that lets the developer (by adding metadata in the head of the web page) control the visual representation of the content (preview of the link) on social media.
 We make use of it first of all by sharing on social media
 (for example, Facebook or Twitter) in order to draw more attention and hence a wider audience.
+In my case I have added five meta tags in the `head` section of the pages, specifying title, type, image, url and description,